 On Monday mornings, when I opened my curtains and looked out on the patio, the wrought iron chairs had always moved.
 Haphazardly discarded by ghosts in the night who carried tradition beyond the grave.

-I was the sole diner, but I was never truly alone.Follow Ellie Scott on WordPress.com
+I suppose that’s why I never felt lonely.Follow Ellie Scott on WordPress.com